-The Bosnian war brought a wave of fleeing migrants to Vienna.
+The Bosnian war brought a wave of migrants fleeing to Vienna.
 We somehow muddled through.
 How did we manage?

 When the first shots were fired in a town a few hundred kilometers away, Kemal Smajic’s parents thought it might pass.
 A few days later, Serbian militiamen marched through their hometown of Zvornik in eastern Bosnia and told all the Muslims to disarm.
 Shortly afterward, the shelling started.
 People began to disappear.
 It was the beginning of what would become the Bosnian War.